misha-wit/health-tracker-app/README.md

 * Linux :
 git clone https://github.com/misha-wit/health-tracker-app/
 ### Step 2:
-Test if the Unit tests and Integration tests are passing.
+Test if the Unit tests and Integration tests are passing from Test folder.

 ### Step 3:
-Deploy the code after successfull Validation
+Deploy the code after successfull Validation to Heroku.